fraser-lab/fraser-lab.github.io/_members/wankowicz.md

 description: "Stephanie graduated from the University of Massachusetts Amherst with a degree in Biochemistry and Molecular Biology.
 During undergrad, she performed research on pancreas development under Dr. Kimberly Tremblay.
 She also performed research on economics of the Clean Water Act under Dr. Paul Kolkoswki.
 Subsequently, she worked as a senior research data specialist and a computational biologist at Dana-Farber Cancer Institute and Broad Institute of MIT and Harvard.
 There, she worked on many genitourinary translational research projects under Dr. Eliezer Van Allen and Dr. Joaquim Bellmunt.
 Outside of lab Stephanie enjoys running, reading, gardening, and eating lots of lettuce.

-Stephanie is supported by a graduate fellowship from [NSF](http://www.nsfgrfp.org/)."
+Stephanie is supported by a graduate fellowship from [NSF](http://www.nsfgrfp.org/) and the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program)"
 ---